 TANIA FAIRBAIRN

-BPhil (Hons) Dip RBS (TTC) ARAD AISTD (CB) BENESH (Teaching Cert)
+FISTD, BPhil (Hons), Dip RBS (TTC), ARAD, BENESH (Teaching Cert)

 ABOUT

 Tania trained at the Arts Educational School, Tring and The Royal Ballet School’s Teachers' Training Course under Valerie Adams.
 She gained a BPhil (Hons) in Dance and Contextual Studies at Durham University and has studied Sports Science with Stonebridge Distance Learning.
+In 2025, Tania was awarded the FISTD.

 Tania has danced with Alexander Roy’s London Ballet Theatre, Northern Ballet Theatre and Scottish Ballet before moving to London's West End musicals where she performed in the stage productions of ‘The Phantom of the Opera’, ‘42nd St', and ‘On Your Toes’.